Inflationary assessment of $F(\mathcal{R},\tilde{\mathcal{R}})$ Einstein-Cartan models: Introduction

 \section{Introduction}

-Current cosmological investigations are carried out in the framework of GR as a theory of gravity and the SM as a theory of matter interactions, while it is assumed that the quantum character of the former could be ignored below the Planck scale in contrast to the full quantum character of the latter.
+Current cosmological investigations are carried out in the framework of general relativity (GR) as a theory of gravity and the Standard Model (SM) as a theory of matter interactions, while it is assumed that the quantum character of the former could be ignored below the Planck scale in contrast to the full quantum character of the latter.
 Nevertheless, the quantum interactions of gravitating matter fields are expected to introduce modifications to the standard GR action which can have phenomenological implications.
-Such modifications are non-minimal couplings of matter fields to curvature or higher order curvature terms~\cite{Davies:1977ze,Birrell:1982ix}.
-This has motivated the study of more general formulations of the theory of gravitation such as the so-called {\textit{Metric-Affine }} gravity in which the metric and the connection are independent variables~\cite{Palatini1919, Hehl:1994ue}.
-In this framework in contrast to standard GR the {\textit{torsion}} and {\textit{non-metricity}} are in general non-vanishing.
-A more specific framework is that of {\textit{Einstein-Cartan}} theory of gravity~\cite{Cartan:1923zea, Cartan:1924yea} where the non-metricity vanishes while the torsion is present.
+Such modifications are nonminimal couplings of matter fields to curvature or higher order curvature terms~\cite{Davies:1977ze,Birrell:1982ix}.
+This has motivated the study of more general formulations of the theory of gravitation such as the so-called {\textit{metric-affine }} gravity in which the metric and the connection are independent variables~\cite{Palatini1919, Hehl:1994ue}.
+In this framework in contrast to standard GR the {\textit{torsion}} and {\textit{nonmetricity}} are in general nonvanishing.
+A more specific framework is that of the {\textit{Einstein-Cartan}} theory of gravity~\cite{Cartan:1923zea, Cartan:1924yea} where the nonmetricity vanishes while the torsion is present.